-- Its location next to Warren Woods State Park, which will provide an open space corridor along with nearby protected properties like Chikaming Township Park & Preserve, and COL's Chris Thompson Memorial Preserve, Merritt Family Preserve, and Younger Family Preserve.
-These corridors, particularly ones like this that run adjacent to a river system, provide critical habitat for native plants and animals, promoting biodiversity and a healthy, balanced ecosystem.
+Postema also pointed out that the property’s acquisition creates an open space corridor with Warren Woods State Park next door, along with nearby protected properties like Chikaming Township Park & Preserve, and our Chris Thompson Memorial Preserve, Merritt Family Preserve, and Younger Family Preserve.
+“These natural corridors, particularly ones like this that run adjacent to a river system, provide critical habitat for native plants and animals, promoting biodiversity and a healthy, balanced ecosystem,” said Postema.

-Thank you to all who helped ensure this important woodland is preserved for future generations.
+Thank you to all who helped ensure this important woodland is preserved for future generations!